 THE HARVEST AND WINEMAKING

 This is a unique expression of a traditional white Bordeaux blend using approximately 70% Sauvignon Blanc & 30% Semillon.
 Both varieties were picked in stages, timing each harvest to optimise the grapes’ range of natural flavours.
-These varieties were fermented separately, most of the Sauvignon in stainless steel to retain the pure fruit character (with approx. one third on skins) and all the Semillon in oak puncheons to add texture.
-A small percentage of the Sauvignon Blanc was also matured in new French barrels to give extra length and complexity.
-Both varieties were aged on their natural deposits of yeast lees (sur lie) for approximately 10 mths, prior to blending.
+They were fermented separately, most of the Sauvignon Blanc in stainless steel to retain the pure fruit character and all the Semillon in oak puncheons to add texture.
+Approximately half the Sauvignon was fermented using whole bunch and then matured on skins for 200 days, to give added complexity.
+Both varieties were aged on their natural deposits of yeast lees (sur lie) for approximately 10 months, prior to blending.
 Once bottled, the wine was left to age for another year before release, allowing it to integrate further.